moonrepo/setup-rust/README.md

 The following optimizations and considerations are taken into account when caching:

+- `~/.cargo`
-- The `~/.cargo/bin` directory is not cached as we manage binary installation in this action via the `bins` input.
+  - The `/bin` directory is not cached as we manage binary installation in this action via the `bins` input.
-- The `~/.cargo/git` directory is not cached as it's not necessary for CI.
+  - The `/git` directory is not cached as it's not necessary for CI.
 When required by Cargo or a crate, a checkout will be performed on-demand.
-- The `~/.cargo/registry` directory is _cleaned_ before saving the cache.
+  - The `/registry` directory is _cleaned_ before saving the cache.
 This includes removing `src`, `.cache`, and any other unnecessary files.
+- `/target/debug`
-- Only the `/target/debug` profile is cached, as this profile is typically used for formatting, linting, and testing.
+  - Only the `debug` profile is cached, as this profile is typically used for formatting, linting, and testing.
+  - The `/examples` and `/incremental` directories are not cached as they are not necessary for CI.
+  - All dep-info (`*.d`) files are removed, as they're meant for build systems and signaling re-executions.

-- The following sources are hashed for the generated cache key: `$GITHUB_JOB`, `Cargo.lock`, Rust version, Rust commit hash, and operating system.
+The following sources are hashed for the generated cache key: `$GITHUB_JOB`, `Cargo.lock`, Rust version, Rust commit hash, and OS.

 ## Compared to